mattphillipsphd/Insight-CC/README.md

 		to the number of cores.

-	In addition, this program makes substantial use of C++11 language features and data structures (move semantics, multisets, et al.) for maximum efficiency.
-The most time is spent writing the results to disk.
-I experimented with file buffer size but could not improve on C++ defaults.
+	In addition, this program makes substantial use of C++11 language features and data structures (move semantics, unordered_map, et al.) for maximum efficiency.
+On my ASUS laptop (c.
+2013) it processes 1M tweets in less than a minute.

 	tweet_input/tweets.txt contains an example of the sort of input file I used to test the program.